IonicBlog/stripe-nodejs-demo/README.md

 `npm install stripe`

-PLEASE MAKE SURE YOU ENTER YOUR PUBLISHABLE KEY INTO `index.html` AND YOUR SERVER KEY INTO `server-stripe.js` WHERE SPECIFIED.
+PLEASE MAKE SURE YOU ENTER YOUR PUBLISHABLE KEY INTO `index.html` AND YOUR SERVER KEY INTO `server-stripe.js` WHERE SPECIFIED FOR THIS DEMO TO WORK.

 License
 --------